 For the scenario to work, the researchers noted, there would have to have been two as-yet undiscovered Higgs particles, in addition the one identified in 2012 that would have required high enough energies to generate matter when they decayed.
 Also, the time frame during which the antimatter was being lost would have been short, before the four energy forces split into their natural states.

-In April of 2019, The Daily Galaxy reported that the Higgs is actually a portal to the dark world, according to LianTao Wang, with the Enrico Fermi Institute and the Kavli Institute for Cosmological Physics at University of Chicago, referring to the last holdout particle in physicists’ grand theory of how the universe works, discovered at the LHC above) in 2012.
-“We know for sure there’s a dark world, and there’s more energy in it than there is in ours.
+The Higgs is possibly the last holdout particle in physicists’ grand theory of how the universe works, discovered at the Large Hadron Collider (LHC; above) in 2012.
+“We know for sure there’s a dark world,’ said LianTao Wang, with the Enrico Fermi Institute and the Kavli Institute for Cosmological Physics at University of Chicago, “and there’s more energy in it than there is in ours.
 It’s possible that the Higgs could actually decay into these long-lived particles.”

-Wang, who studies how to find signals in large particle accelerators, along with scientists from the University and UChicago-affiliated Fermilab, think they may be able to lead us to its tracks; in a paper published April 3 in Physical Review Letters, they laid out an innovative method for stalking dark matter in the LHC (image above) by exploiting a potential particle’s slightly slower speed.
+Wang, who studies how to find signals in large particle accelerators, along with scientists from the University and UChicago-affiliated Fermilab, think they may be able to lead us to its tracks; in a paper published in Physical Review Letters, they laid out an innovative method for stalking dark matter in the LHC by exploiting a potential particle’s slightly slower speed.